ZnoGouDj/presentation/transcript.md

 > #### Slide 5

 > Here the arrow depicts an object reference.
-The global variable "user" references the object {name: "John"} (we’ll call it John for brevity).
+The global variable "user" references the object {name: "John"}.
 The "name" property of John stores a primitive, so it’s painted inside the object.

 > #### Slide 6